 What is covered?
 What is the limit?
-What will I pay?
+II I pay?
 In-network Out-of-network Psychological and Neuropsychological testing No limit Deductible, then 20% coinsurance Not covered

-What services are included?
-Psychological and neuropsychological testing and scoring Future re-testing to make sure the treatment is achieving the desired medical result Interpretation and report preparation necessary to prescribe an appropriate treatment plan Related benefit information For services related to a mental health condition, see Mental Health Care.
+Psychological and neuropsychological testing and scoring What services are • Future re-testing to make sure the treatment is achieving the desired medical result included?
+Interpretation and report preparation necessary to prescribe an appropriate treatment plan Related benefit information • For services related to a mental health condition, see Mental Health Care .
 See Rehabilitation Therapy for physical, speech, or occupational therapy assessments related to rehabilitation.
 See Neurodevelopmental (Habilitation) Therapy for therapy assessments related to neurodevelopmental conditions.